I am just steamed this morning. Nothing like waking up to see 250k special needs moms being ableists and wallowing in ableism.

-- My support for other special needs moms is not unconditional.
-When I see ableism and negative stereotypes being spread about kids like mine, I will continue to call it out as I see.
+- My support for other IEP moms is not unconditional.
+When I see ableism and negative stereotypes being spread about kids like mine, I will continue to call it out as I see it.

 - I do not accept comments on my blog, that is true.
-However, it is not because I am afraid of other opinions, it’s because I am literally flooded with personal IEP questions on a daily basis.
-If I ignored the questions people left in comments, I am considered rude.
+However, it is not because I am afraid of other opinions, it’s because I am flooded with personal IEP questions daily.
+When I ignore the questions people left in the comments, I am called rude.
 However, there simply are not enough hours in the day for me to answer them.
-So I funnel people to the group where they can get assistance.
+So I funnel people to the forums where they can get assistance.

 - I love my readers and I love helping moms, my followers know that.
 If you are going to base your opinion of me based on 900 words, that’s your choice.

 I’m going to put this out there for everyone because I’ve had a couple of people send me a link to a story they thought I would be interested in from an autism Mom that is circulating Facebook right now.
 Her page has about 100,000 followers and she’s been in the public eye a lot recently.

 First of all, this video makes my blood boil.
 This is a page that appears to be an advocate page, but it’s not.
 That maybe this mom’s intentions, but what she is doing is taking all the work that the autism community has done to break down stereotypes and stigmas about our kids and making them appear true.